 The Centre sponsors a variety of seminars, conferences, publications and an active program of lectures and colloquia by both internal and external faculty.

 CSTC Sponsored Conferences

-Sponsored by FIMS and the Centre for Theory and Criticism
+Sponsored by Modern Languages and Literatures | The Centre for Theory and Criticism

 Futures of Schelling Conference